Michal-Atlas/DawnStorm/system/index.md

 |Soul|resisting magic and torture, casting magic, overcoming horrors and fears|
 |Influence|persuasion, bartering with shopkeeps, underworld contacts|

-When you are damaged or hurt, you will lose these Stats, but only temporarily, your maximum in the Stat always stays the same.
+When you are damaged or hurt, you will "lose" or "spend" these Stats, but only temporarily, your maximum in the Stat always stays the same.
+Consider it similair to losing Hit Points or Mana.
 For example: damage in combat loses `Body`, verbal put-downs cost you `Influence`

-**Regeneration** - Your stats regenerate after 8 hours of sleep, if you don't manage that amount, you regenerate only half if you slept at least four hours, otherwise one quarter.
+**Regeneration** - Your stats regenerate after 8 hours of sleep, if you don't manage that amount, you regenerate only half of your total if you slept at least four hours, otherwise one quarter.

-**Scarring** - WHen you are out of a given stat and some event forces you to spend it, you must `Scar` yourself, or you may `Scar` yourself voluntarily.
+**Scarring** - When you are out of a given stat and some event forces you to spend it, you must `Scar` yourself, or you may `Scar` yourself voluntarily.
 These symbolize damage beyond something you can walk-of after a day or two.
-A scar should be accompanied with recieving the effect, or finding out about it (not that it doesn't limit their Stat spending).
+A scar should be accompanied with recieving an effect, or finding out about one.
 A `Scar` is drawn across already spent points, and gives you `2 + 2 x Each spent point`.
-This wound always has a physical explanation to what it is and should affect your character even when outside combat.
+This wound always has an explanation to what it is and should affect your character even when outside combat.
 The taken up points of the Stat become unusable until you deal with the problem that is connected to the `Scar`.
 A `Scar's Rank` is equal to the number of points it takes up.
-If an effect would grant you additional Points in a Stat, you cannot Scar these, you may only Scar your own.
+If an effect would grant you additional Points in a Stat, you cannot Scar these, you may only Scar your own Stats.

 |Stat + Scar Rank|Example Wound|
 |:---:|---|